yzhanglp/yzhanglp.github.io/_pages/about_pub.md

   - /about.html
 ---

 Hi!
-I am a first year PhD student at the Department of Computing, [Imperial College London](https://www.imperial.ac.uk/).
+I am a first year PhD student at [Imperial College London](https://www.imperial.ac.uk/), advised by [Tolga Birda](https://tolgabirdal.github.io/) and [Gerard Pons-Moll](https://virtualhumans.mpi-inf.mpg.de/).

-I received my Bachelor's degree in Computer Science & Mathematics from the Hong Kong University of Science and Technology (HKUST) in 2025.
-My research interest lies in 3D Computer Vision and generation model, with a specific interest in leveraging machine learning techniques to comprehend dynamic information in the physical world.
-My research goal is to enable machine to understand the dynamic world around us
+My research interest lies in 3D Computer Vision and Graphics, with a specific interest in leveraging machine learning techniques to comprehend dynamic information in the physical world.
+My research goal is to enable machine to understand the dynamic world around us.

 Education
 ======